Housing for Academic Year 2020–21 and COVID-19 Response

 Take the Keep Berkeley Healthy Pledge

-All students who come onto campus or other UC Berkeley property are required to accept the Keep Berkeley Healthy Pledge in Cal Central by September 18.
+All students who come onto campus or other UC Berkeley property are required to accept the Keep Berkeley Healthy Pledge in Cal Central.
 The pledge will be required for access to on-campus buildings and services when they are open (for example: The Student Union, libraries, or classrooms).
 The pledge creates a shared understanding of the expectations between the University and Berkeley students and holds students accountable for the measures that will be taken to protect the community.
 UC Berkeley staff and faculty are required to abide by similar regulations.
 Students who do not acknowledge reviewing the pledge will not be permitted on campus or other UC Berkeley property.
 For students moving into campus housing, the expectations are outlined in the Residential Code of Conduct.

 Cal Dining Meal Service

 Cal Dining is committed to supporting and nourishing the Berkeley community during this challenging and uncertain time.
 Our goal is to provide high-quality dining options, while following CDC, the City of Berkeley Public Health, and California Department of Public Health requirements.
 The dining commons are open for to-go meals only.
 View updated hours and locations, and COVID-19 related updates.
 During the self-sequester period, all students living in residence halls or with an off-campus meal plan will receive breakfast, lunch, and dinner on weekdays, and brunch and dinner on weekends, regardless of which meal plan you have purchased.
 Every student living in the residence halls is automatically registered for a blue plan.
 Learn more about how to upgrade your meal plan or add flex dollars.